jeetsukumaran/vim-nefertiti/README.md

-# Nefertiti (Previously Known as "MochaLatte")
+# Nefertiti

 <a href="http://jeetworks.org/wp-content/uploads/vim-nefertiti_1.png" target="_blank"><img src="http://jeetworks.org/wp-content/uploads/vim-nefertiti_1.png" width=350 /></a>

-A warm dark-background color scheme for Vim, featuring dynamic control of brightness-levels as needed.
+A warm dark-background color scheme for Vim (previously known as "MochaLatte"), featuring dynamic control of brightness-levels as needed.

 Brighten select (normal and syntax) colors with "`:NefertitiBrighten`", or darken them with "`:NefertitiDarken`".
 Conveniently bound to "`META-2`" and